 Where?
 Birmingham B15 2TT, United Kingdom.

-About University of Birmingham
+About the University of Birmingham

 The University of Birmingham (informally known as Birmingham University) is located in Edgbaston, Birmingham.
 It is the 4th largest university in the UK in terms of student population.
 This university includes 22,440 undergraduate and 12,395 postgraduate students.
-The Barber Institute of Fine Arts that sits in this university, houses works by Monet, Van Gogh and Picasso.
-The University of Birmingham boasts an impressive alumni list that includes Manchester United Chief Executive David Gill, Minister of Defence of Kenya Mohamed Yusuf Haji, co-creator of ‘Riverdance’ Jean Butler, among others.
+The Barber Institute of Fine Arts sits in this university, houses work by Monet, Van Gogh and Picasso.
+The University of Birmingham boasts an impressive alumni list that includes Manchester United Chief Executive David Gill, Minister of Defence of Kenya Mohamed Yusuf Haji, and co-creator of ‘Riverdance’ Jean Butler, among others.

 Where?
 Aston St, Birmingham B4 7ET, United Kingdom.